Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 ## Version 02.07.2018
-Fixes to  skill roll and melee templates becuase of site changes to css Fixed no damage shown if exact skill is rolled.
+Fixes to  skill roll and melee templates becuase of site changes to css

+Fixed no damage shown if exact skill is rolled.

 Fixed crush damage on special

-emoved border highlighting on damageR
+Removed border highlighting on damage

 Fixed some of the fumble calculations (characteristc rolls and weapons).